 The app has a tiny 1×1 widget, which is quite minimal and just tells you the temperature along with an icon denoting the cloud cover, along with a large 4×3 widget that displays the time, temperature, location, date, humidity, wind speed and chances of rainfall.
 The larger widget even has a Google Search bar built in, which means that you can remove the stock search bar and give your setup a cleaner, more homogenous look.

-Next up is another great app that includes handy widgets that will allow you to keep a track of your to-do list right from your home scree – Todoist.
-Not only is Todoist a great app to create and keep track of to-do lists, but it also has two, very capable, widgets that allow you to keep your to-do list accessible, right at the home screen.
+Next up is another great app that includes handy widgets that will allow you to keep a track of your to-do list items right from your home scree – Todoist.
+Not only is Todoist a great app to create and keep track of to-do lists, but it also offers very capable widgets that allow you to keep your to-do list accessible, right at the home screen.
+Todoist offers multiple widgets for different view types.

-The larger of the two widgets allows you to completely customize the view and segregate all the tasks at hand based on your schedule, offering a lot of useful information on the home screen.
-The second widget, on the other hand, is just a 1×1 icon that lets you quickly add a new task to your to-do list, without requiring you to open up that app.
+The larger widgets allows you to completely customize the view and segregate all the tasks at hand based on your schedule, offering a lot of useful information on the home screen.
+The smaller widget, on the other hand, is just a 1×1 icon that lets you quickly add a new task to your to-do list, without requiring you to open up that app.

 Google Maps also packs in a couple of really useful widgets that can come in handy when need to look for directions quickly.
 The Google Maps widgets are essentially shortcuts that you can customize and place on the home screen, allowing you to instantly check the direction, traffic, and driving mode for preset destinations.